jose-salgado81/converdocs/README.md

 # converdocs
-Repo for the ConverDocs Documentation, which serves as the source for the ConverDocs engine.
-More on ConverDocs here: https://josemanuelsalgado.com/converdocs/
+Repo for the ConverDocs, which serves conversational documentation.